 The focus lies in training Indian biologists and researchers, park management personnel and non-government volunteer conservationists.
 Training workshops involve field sessions where participants apply sampling-based methods to monitor large mammal populations in Indian Reserves.
 The methods include density estimation of tiger prey species, relative abundance estimation of large herbivores and carnivores (using occupancy/presence-absence surveys) and the demonstration of camera trap techniques to survey and estimate carnivore populations.

 Government Staff and Park Management

 WCS – India strongly believes training government staff and park managers is critical for effective conservation application.
 Our experts train the staff and park managers on a multiplicity of areas in animal and habitat-related studies like population monitoring techniques, anti-poaching measures, tracking skills, mock drills, effective use of firearms, wireless equipment handling and communication skills.

 Rural Community Conservation Education

-WCS – India Program has engaged and inspired over 3000 amateur naturalists, wildlife enthusiasts, photographers, wildlife activists, teachers, journalists, lawyers and people from varied backgrounds.
+WCS – India has engaged and inspired over 3000 amateur naturalists, wildlife enthusiasts, photographers, wildlife activists, teachers, journalists, lawyers and people from varied backgrounds.
 All volunteers are trained in wildlife monitoring techniques and get an overview on conservation advocacy policies.
+They volunteer on many of the surveys conducted by the organisation.
 Ingrained with a commitment and passion to save wildlife, many of these individuals today remain strong defenders of wildlife, inspiring others in the process.